Danaus chrysippus © K. Bormpoudaki

 This website aims to be a useful guide to the lepidoptera of Crete, Greece with detailed information on each species.
 There is also extra information about a few butterfly habitats on the island.

-Finally, a very useful application for the identification of any butterflies resident in Greece (© L. N Pamperis) is available.
+Finally, a very useful application for identifying any butterflies resident in Greece (© L. N Pamperis) is available.

 Scene of tree worship.
 1600-1500 BC, Heraklion Arch.
 Museum